Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 You’ll find more information about this, including some helpful examples, on page 17 of the Customer Booklet.

-If the proposed transfer is approved, from 1 May 2025 there will be changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this will change from Sainsbury’s Bank to NatWest.
+From 1 May 2025 there will be changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this will change from Sainsbury’s Bank to NatWest.

 The following changes will be made to any agreement you have with Sainsbury’s Bank, that is transferring to NatWest, from 1 May 2025.